netblue30/firejail/README.md

 We are in the process of streamlining our AppArmor profile.
 The restrictions for /proc, /sys and /run/user directories were moved out of the profile into firejail executable.

-We intend to start apparmor by default for browsers, torrent clients and media players.
-So far we cover Firefox (firefox-common.profile), Chromium (chromium-common.profile), transmission-qt, transmission-gtk, vlc and mpv.

-"apparmor yes/no" flag in /etc/firejail/firejail.config file allows the user to enable/disable apparmor functionality globally
+We are also adding a "apparmor yes/no" flag in /etc/firejail/firejail.config file allows the user to enable/disable apparmor functionality globally.
 By default the flag is enabled.

+AppArmor deployment: we are starting apparmor by default for the following programs:
+- web browsers: firefox (firefox-common.profile), chromium (chromium-common.profile)
+- torrent clients: transmission-qt, transmission-gtk, qbittorrent
+- media players: vlc, mpv, audacious, totem, rhythmbox
+- media editing: kdenlive, audacity, handbrake, gimp, inkscape, krita, openshot
+- etc.: atril, gnome-calculator, galculator, eom, eog

 Checking apparmor status:
 `````